smartdevicelink/sdl_evolution/proposals/nnnn-stream-ontouchevent.md

 ## Potential downsides

-Potentially this code can have impact to existing head units that don't mind with navigation apps to start the video stream.
-Those applications would require OnTouchEvent anyways for the app to operate hence they shouldn't see any impact.
+Potentially this code can have an impact on existing head units that don't know if navigation apps start the video stream.
+Those applications would require OnTouchEvent anyway for the app to operate, so they shouldn't see any impact.
 Navigation applications could be delayed by that.
-However as head units may return `NAK` in case of an early start service request this proposal should be rather seen as a stability improvement.
+However as head units may return `NAK` in case of an early start service request this proposal should rather be seen as a stability improvement.

 ## Impact on existing code